ni/ams-capabilities/README.md

 * Error - ErrorAcknowledge.ACT , Error.STS , Watchdog.STS
 * ErrorChannels - Error.ch%d.STS

+Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
+For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.V, and so on.
+Also to the channel name the Instance Name of the plugin is automatically added before, so if the Instance Name is "BLS_Instance" the complete channel name will be "BLS_Instance_Current.ch1.AV".

 # Abbreviations

 - LLC = Low Level Capability